richardhenyash/freefrom/README.md

 * #FFFFFF - "White" - used for the background.
 * #009EA3 - "Vividian Green" - used for results and review table links.
 * #E97C72 - "Salmon" - used for form control borders and results and review table next and previous buttons.
-* #E35B4F - "Fire Opal" - used for navbar backgorund, buttons, results table header backround, inputs and footer links.
+* #E35B4F - "Fire Opal" - used for navbar background, buttons, results table header backround, inputs and footer links.
 * #C22C1E - "Venetian Red" - used as a higlighting colour for items coloured with "Fire Opal".
 * #F5B800 - "Orange Yellow" - used for alerts, buttons, results and review table row borders and stars.
 * #CC9900 - "Lemon Curry" - used as a higlighting colour for items coloured with "Orange Yellow".